timcdlucas/timcdlucas.github.io/_posts/2022-06-23-deep_learning.md

-The architectures that have really driven the success of deep learning as we know is are convolutional neural networks.
+The architectures that have really driven the success of deep learning as we know it are convolutional neural networks.
 These are the neural networks used for image and video analysis including image classification, image segmentation, self driving cars etc.
 These methods generally exploit the spatial (and/or temporal) structure of the images or videos used to train them.
 And specifically they make good predictions by learning good ways to represent the data.